-Morgan Stanley has chosen Frankfurt to be a new base for its EU operations as Britain prepares to leave the bloc, according to a source familiar with the matter said, adding that 200 people could move.
+Morgan Stanley has chosen Frankfurt to be a new base for its EU operations, a source familiar with the matter said, adding that 200 people could move.

 Japan's Mizuho Financial Group said it would set up a subsidiary in Frankfurt, the latest Japanese bank to choose the German city as its new base in the European Union as Britain prepares to leave the bloc.